ebuhle/chunklet/chunk_test.md

 newvar <- 1:10
 ```

-Then we call a chunk that prints its contents and plots it with the
+Then we call an external chunk that prints `newvar` and plots it with
-default method.
+the default method.

     ```{r needs_external_input1, fig.height=5, fig.width=5, out.width = "40%"}
     <<needs_external_input>>